 - Settings and configuration of the virtual machine and its virtual hardware.

-- If the BeyondTrust Virtual Appliance experiences a failure and there is a recent snapshot or checkpoint, try restoring it first.
+If the BeyondTrust PRA Virtual Appliance experiences a failure and there is a recent snapshot or checkpoint, try restoring it first.
 This is often the fastest way to restore functionality.

-If the BeyondTrust Virtual Appliance is under an active support maintenance contract, BeyondTrust Support sends an up-to-date VMware or Hyper-V deployment file for the appliance upon request the event of a failure and/or loss of the virtual appliance.
+If the BeyondTrust PRA Virtual Appliance is under an active support maintenance contract, BeyondTrust Support sends an up-to-date VMware or Hyper-V deployment file for the B Series Appliance upon request the event of a failure and/or loss of the PRA Virtual Appliance.
 To receive a copy, contact BeyondTrust Support with company information from an authorized email address.
-This address would normally be the same used to communicate with BeyondTrust during the initial deployment of the appliance and/or subsequent administrative-level incident management.
-A local copy of the virtual appliance file should be saved in case the appliance needs to be restored outside of BeyondTrust Support's normal business hours.
+This address would normally be the same used to communicate with BeyondTrust during the initial deployment of the B Series Appliance and/or subsequent administrative-level incident management.
+A local copy of the PRA Virtual Appliance file should be saved in case the B Series Appliance needs to be restored outside of BeyondTrust Support's normal business hours.

-To re-install the virtual appliance, follow the procedures outlined in the BeyondTrust Virtual Appliance Installation Guide .
+To re-install the PRA Virtual Appliance, follow the procedures outlined in the BeyondTrust PRA Virtual Appliance Installation Guide .
 Access to the VMware or Hyper-V administrative management tool is needed to complete this process.